citrix/citrix-daas-rest-go/citrixquickdeploy/docs/BastionCreationModel.md

 HasConnectionType returns a boolean if a field has been set.

+### SetConnectionTypeNil

+`func (o *BastionCreationModel) SetConnectionTypeNil(b bool)`

+ SetConnectionTypeNil sets the value for ConnectionType to be an explicit nil

+### UnsetConnectionType
+`func (o *BastionCreationModel) UnsetConnectionType()`

+UnsetConnectionType ensures that no value is present for ConnectionType, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)